Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 Fargesia nitida 'anceps', 'Chienevieres', 'De Belder', 'Eisenach' Gansu 95/2 'McClure' and 'Nymphenburg' have flowered everywhere and are no longer sold.
 Different clones of Fargesia nitida were flowering and this time there was, as in natural situation in China, cross fertilization.
 Such fertilization generally makes stronger and more vital offspring.
 And there was the unexpected opportunity to use the old Fargesia murieliae as one of the parents.
 This 'Phoenix' who actually should have died 10 years earlier was rejuvenated by tissue culture in the laboratory and some plants still were alive and flowering by these hormonal disturbances.
 So, this "super clone" unexpectedly plays an important role in hybrid fertilization with Fargesia nitida.
 With the good properties of both species.

--nitida x murieliae ‘Obelisk’ (picture above left) Origin: Fargesia nitida ‘Nymphenburg’ pollinated with Fargesia nitida ‘Eisenach’ and Fargesia murieliae.
-Strong but not so upright growing hybrid with pretty green leaves.
+-nitida x murieliae 'Obelisk' (picture above left) Origin: Fargesia nitida ‘Nymphenburg' or Fargesia nitida 'Eisenach' pollinated with Fargesia murieliae.
+Strong and reasonable upright growing hybrid with pretty green leaves.

 -nitida 'Jürgen' (picture down left) (Gansu A) Fountain-like growth habit.
 Striking lower selection.
-Is even finer and smaller than F. nitida 'Volcano and therefore very special.
+Is even finer and smaller than F. nitida 'Volcano.

 Height between 1,5 and 2 m. sun till half shadow hardy between -20/-25°C

-Fargesia nitida 'Songpan 3' (picture down left) Upright growth and smal leaves.
+Fargesia nitida 'Songpan 1' (picture down left) Upright growth and smal leaves.
 But is has not much adaptability to different conditions.
 Only for the shade on a moist place.
+Not for sale.

 Height between 1 and 2 meter half shadow hardy between -20/-25°C

 -nitida 'Songpan 3' (picture above right) Seedling of a Fargesia nitida imported from Songpan.
 Graceful and reasonable upright growing dwarf.
-This is the most handsome of the three Songpans.
+Handsome.
 It has very delicate bright green leaves.
-Promising

 -nitida 'Songpan 2' (picture down left) Vital dwarf seedling from Songpan.
-Promising!
+Promising.
 With some outstanding features.
-Not for sale.
-This bamboo seem to become not higher than 1 meter.
+Probably for sale in 2024.
+This bamboo will become not nuch higher than 1 meter.

 -nitida 'Volcano' (picture above right) Origin: Selection from seedlings in 2005.
 Base: 'Gansu' pollinated with nitida.
 Compact fountain-like habit with drooping leaf (nitida 'Gansu' / nitida 5).
 A very special healthy bamboo.